Key Components of Texas Partnerships

 District can determine an estimate of the potential additional funding using the Texas Partnership Funding Calculator.

-For schools in IR1 – IR3, the exemption begins the academic year after the school seeks approval for partnership benefits.
+For schools in with a 1st, 2nd, or 3rd consecutive unacceptable rating, the exemption begins the academic year after the school seeks approval for partnership benefits.

-For schools with four or more consecutive IR ratings, the accountability intervention exemption begins in the 2018-19 school year.
+For schools with four or more consecutive unaccpetable ratings, the accountability intervention exemption begins in the current school year.

 Districts interested in launching and seeking the benefits of a Texas Partnership School must complete two steps.
 First, the district must recruit, select, and authorize a new or existing Texas partner to operate an innovation or turnaround school.
 Then, the district must apply to the state on behalf of the partnership school for partnership benefits.